-How to Make a Fabergé Egg With Your Kids
+How to decorate a Fabergé inspired egg!

 Would you like to learn how to make one-of-a-kind decorated eggs that last forever?

-What Are Fabergé Eggs?
+What are Fabergé Eggs?

-These lavish Easter eggs were created by legendary artist and goldsmith Peter Carl Fabergé.
+These lavish Easter eggs were created by legendary artist and goldsmith, Peter Carl Fabergé.
 He was the goldsmith to the Russian Imperial Court between 1885 and 1916.

 Fabergé eggs are also called Imperial eggs since they were created for the Russian Imperial family.
 The Imperial Easter eggs are regarded as one of Fabergé’s greatest artistic achievements.
 They are also considered some of the world’s greatest commissions of art.

-According to Faberge.com:
+According to Fabergé.com:

 In recent news, a new museum has opened in St. Petersburg and has an exquisite collection of Fabergé eggs now on display.
 You can see a few of them here.

 I first became interested in Fabergé eggs when I was a child.
-My grandmother’s friend had a hobby of creating her own Fabergé-style eggs.
+My grandmother’s friend had a hobby of creating her own Fabergé style eggs.
 My grandmother is approaching her 90th birthday and these eggs from her friend are still a featured treasure on display in her home.

 Are you ready to make your own Fabergé egg?